F3-Nation/f3-nation-slack-bot/README.md

 We've put together a dockerized local development setup that makes it very easy to get going.
 It utilizes VS Code's Dev Container feature to make it even more seamless.

-### Prerequisites
+### Prerequisites (Docker approach)

 1. Docker installed on your system.
-If on Windows, this would include Docker Desktop through WSL
+    - If on Windows, I recommend installing a WSL distro and enabling Docker Desktop on it (settings -> )
 2. VS Code with the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 ### Local Setup